Nature works. Occasionally, disaster strikes and chaos ensues. We must restore order. We need a plan. So we design.

 - for communication, a lightproof vent in inner door, small and closable

 - lightproof bag for cellphone.
-It can have a red window made of the translucent plastic used in stage lighting
+It can have a red window made of the translucent plastic used in stage lighting (“gels”)

-- candles and lighter
+- candles and lighter for before the retreat and transition days

-- manually adjustable airflow (possibly with smart controls)
+- manually adjustable airflow, possibly with smart controls

 - thermostat inside room

-- fueling outside room
+- any fueling occurs outside room

-- otherwise, low-intensity, centralized, EM-shielded electric heat
+- non-electric if possible, otherwise, low-intensity, centralized, EM-shielded electric heat

-- double or long single size
+- size: double or long single

 - mattress: layers of new foam padding, flame-retardant free, of varying firmness for adjustable softness, aired out regularly

-- polyester/non-toxic mattress cover
+- polyester/non-toxic mattress cover, long comforter, and pillow

-- 100% natural fiber sheet and duvet
+- 100% natural fiber bottom sheet and duvet

 - inversion swing